 Happy Spring my friends!
-I'm excited to show you how I aged terra cotta pots and used my new Cricut Explore Air to create Spring themed gifts.
+I'm excited to show you how I aged terra cotta pots with paint and used my new Cricut Explore Air to create Spring-themed gifts.

 Yup, as of March 20 it's technically ‘Spring' and so I hope that the weatherman in your town has gotten on board with the calendar.

 I was looking for a way to make some very simple Spring-themed gifts for friends, neighbors, and family, came up with an idea and love how it turned out.
 If you are anything like me, this time of year you are yearning to soak up all growth that this season brings.

 Flowering spring bulbs are a great way to do that and so I knew I wanted to go that direction.
 If you start soon enough, you can force some bulbs indoors.
 But if you're like me and don't always plan ahead, you can always find a pot of bulbs at your local hardware store that are just starting to bloom and divide them as needed.